 Using Apple's mobile operating system is generally pretty straightforward, but that doesn't mean it's without its share of tweaks, tricks and secrets.
 Dig into iOS and you'll find plenty of hidden capabilities that let you get the most out of your iPhone, iPad, or iPod touch.

-We’ve got a collection of tips and tricks that can help you super-charge your phone, master your mailbox, take control of notifications and alerts and bend mobile browsing to your will.
+We’ve dug deep into the newly released iOS 9 to produce a collection of tips and tricks that can help you super-charge your phone, master your mailbox, take control of notifications and alerts and bend mobile browsing to your will.

 Enable Short Names to Distinguish Contacts